ua-gist-open-source/geoserver-intro/README.md

-# Assignment: Geoserver I
+# Introduction to GeoServer
+## Prerequisites
+- Geoserver 2.15 or later is installed as per [Geoserver Installation Instructions](install.md)

-## Worth: 40 points
+## Deliverables
-## Due: Monday, April 15, 11:59pm
+Create a new branch named `geoserver` and submit a `pull request` to merge with master.
+Your branch should contain edits to this file:
+- `QUESTIONS.md`

 ## Assignment

 1) Read the background material
 2) Answer the questions by adding your responses to [QUESTIONS.md](QUESTIONS.md) in a branch named `geoserver`
-3) Submit a Pull Request containing your updated `QUESTIONS.md` and send a Slack message to your instructor
+3) Submit a Pull Request containing your updated `QUESTIONS.md`

-### Obective: Install Geoserver and Become Familiar with its Web Administration GUI
+### Obective: Become Familiar with its Web Administration GUI

 #### Background Reading